Zeus-Maritnez/Class-notes/l/content/blog/fact or cap/index.md

 ---
 title: thats a clown question >:(
 date: "2015-05-01T22:12:03.284Z"
-description: "he drink chocolate milk"
+description: "he drinks chocolate milk and its good
+"
 ---

 This is my first post on my new fake blog!
 How exciting!